GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 1. **Create 4 SLOs**

-   Now, let's create the specific SLOs for your service:
+   Now, let's create the specific SLOs for your service.
+Feel free to use the values you defined in the previous challenge.

    - Chat Latency:
      - Metric: **movieguru_chat_latency_milliseconds_bucket** (look under the **prometheus targets > movieguru** section)